Sebaristoteles/otree_in_one_docker/README.md

 docker run -it -d -p 8000:8000 --name otree otree:1.0
 ```

-On the first start, the database is rest.
+On the first start, the database is reset.
 On subsequent starts of the same container, the database is not touched.

 ### 5. (Optional) Resetting the database in the docker container